NotArme/eShop-Price-Notifier/README.md

 All data is gathered from https://eshop-prices.com/

 All prices are in BRL, I may add conversion to other currencies if requested

+An windows executable can be found on Releases, otherwise, it can be created by running ```python setup.py py2exe``` on this directory